pwasiewicz/NCmdArgs/README.md

 Simple parser for application arguments.
 Port of Was.CommandLineArgs.

-Available on nuget for .NET 4.6.2 & .NET Core.
+Available on nuget for .NET, .NET Standard & .NET Core.

 ## Basic usage